gonzalolater/website/content/en/authors/admin/_index.md

 I am a PhD student in the [Theoretical Computer Science group](http://www.cs.bham.ac.uk/research/groupings/theory/) at the University of Birmingham.
 My supervisor is [Noam Zeilberger](http://noamz.org/).\\
 My research interests include models of linear logic, categorical semantics of non-classical programming languages - e.g. probabilistic or quantum programming languages - and monoidal categories.

-Before that I did a Master in Mathematical Logic and Foudation of Computer Science at the Paris Diderot University.
+Before that I did a Master in Mathematical Logic and Foundation of Computer Science at the Paris Diderot University.
 During this period I did a five-month internship under the supervision of [Benoît Valiron](http://www.monoidal.net/) on the syntax and semantics of a linear probabilistic $\lambda\mu$-calculus.

 Lately I have been investigated refinements of models of linear logic.\\
 In categorical terms I have been looking at functors $p \colon \mathcal{E} \to \mathcal{B}$ such that the base category $\mathcal{B}$ is symmetric monoidal closed (SMC) or $\ast$-autonomous.\\